What are Filterable Select Questions?

 How do Filterable Selection Questions work?

-In this article we will do a basic example of a Filterable Select Question.
+In this article we will walk you though a basic example of a Filterable Select Question.

 Filterable Select Questions are based on the data you upload as a Resource.
 Let's say you have a spreadsheet that contains data for all the cities and states in the USA, broken out over 2 sheets: